Salar Kamangar

-Salar Kamangar (سالار کمانگر; born 1977 in Tehran) is an Iranian-American senior executive at Google and former CEO of Google's YouTube brand.
+Salar Kamangar (سالار کمانگر; born 1976) is an Iranian-born American senior executive at Google and former CEO of Google's YouTube brand.

 Early childhood and education

 Salar Kamangar, born in Tehran, holds a bachelor's degree in Biological Sciences with honors from Stanford University and was the 9th employee to join Google.
 He joined after graduating from Stanford in 1998.
+Kamangar attended Merced High School in Merced, California and graduated in 1994.
+He was voted "Most Likely to Succeed" by his graduating class.

 Google

 On October 29, 2010, it was announced that Salar "SK" Kamangar, who was in charge of day-to-day activities, would replace Chad Hurley as CEO of YouTube.
 He was replaced as CEO of YouTube on February 5, 2014.
 His successor at YouTube was Susan Wojcicki.

 Before that, Kamangar created the company's first business plan and was responsible for its legal and finance functions.
 From there, he became a founding member of Google's product team, where he worked on consumer projects including the acquisition of DejaNews and the subsequent launch of Google Groups.